The Myth of the 20% Down Payment

 However, there are also programs designed to stimulate neighborhoods or incentive buyers who serve the community as a firefighter, policeman, social worker or teacher.
 Individual communities and even neighborhoods allocate funding toward housing assistance and neighborhood revitalization too.

-It pays to check HUD’s “Buying a Home” page, in addition to researching your official county and city government sites for local incentives.
+It pays to check HUD’s advice on buying a home, in addition to researching your official county and city government sites for local incentives.